cayrols/spd/README.md

 This command line works as follow:
 * -p is the number of nodes
-* -q is the number of ranks for node
+* -q is the number of ranks per node
 * --exec is the name of the executable given to mpirun
 * --run corresponds to the mpirun command line that will be executed.